Jeremy-Tchao/flight-visualization/proposal.md

 # Flight Visualization
 ## MVP
-Map flight patterns between major airports for January 1st 2015.
+Map flight patterns between major airports for January 1st 2017.

 - [ ] Animate flights
 - [ ] Pause and reset animation.
 - [ ] Change speed of animation
 - [ ] Production README

+##Layout

+The app will consist of a map overlayed with animated flights.
+Controls will be located at the bottom of the board.

-## Technologies
+## Technologies and Architecture

 * JavaScript
-* Google Maps api
+* Google Maps API
-* TopoJSON
 * d3.js
-* d3.geo

-Data on airport location(latitude and longitude) can be found on NaturalEarthData.com Found flight data kaggle.com, includes, date, departure time, arrival time, airport ID, Airport 3 letter abbrev.
+Data on airport location(latitude and longitude) can be found on NaturalEarthData.com Found flight data transtats.bts.gov, includes, date, departure time, arrival time, airport ID, Airport 3 letter abbrev.

 ## Implementation Timeline